 It’s a country that at once amazes and frustrates you often all at once.
 I have visited twice, the first time in 2001/2002 and again in 2006/2007, for a total of around several months.

 It really is one of the most culture shock countries that you could travel to, especially for a novice traveller.

-I had quite a few adventures when there but as I try to keep this website up to date with more recent adventures I have not delved to much into the past.
+I had quite a few adventures when I was there but as I try to keep this website up to date with more recent adventures I have not delved to much into the past.

-However I went through some of my older photos, and that last trip in 2006/2007 is actually one of the first times using a digital camera and actually having photos from a journey.
+However I went through some of my older photos, and that last trip in 2006/2007 is actually one of the first times I used a digital camera and actually have photos from a journey.

 Backpacking in India

 Landing into any big Indian city for the first time, or if you have been away from India for a long time, is like a slap in the face.

 Man this country culture shocks the hell out of you.

 This time around I had flown into Kolkata from Bangkok.